Avery-Levin/Avery-Levin.github.io/The_OpMode/What_is_an_OpMode/What_is_an_Opmode.md

 ```

-### Warning regarding `while(true)` loops
+### Warning regarding `while()` loops

 Only use a `while()` loop if you have some sort of exit condition.
 Otherwise, it will take an additional 5 seconds to stop the robot when you press the "Stop" button.
 This will cause you to incur penalties during autonomous if it keeps running after the 30 second period.
-Your code should be programmed in a way to be responsive to stop requests
+Your code should be programmed in a way to be responsive to stop requests.
+One way of doing this in a LinearOpMode is adding `opModeIsActive()` as a condition for the loop, as the loop will know to exit after you press stop.